kamranayub/kamranayub.github.io/input/posts/2021-01-05-end-of-year-review.md

 I don't have any to list on here!
 But now maybe you can see: I don't have to list any 🤯 As long as I continue to invest in my habits and systems, _naturally_ there will be accomplishments produced.
 For some of my systems, they are helping to build _a practice_ that will naturally build a body of work.
 That is want my previous **Unplanned Accomplishments** was _trying_ to tell me.

-Do I have longer-term goals?
+Do I still have medium (2-3 year) and longer-term (10 year) goals?
 Yes, I talked about "[having a why](https://kamranicus.com/posts/2020-01-01-year-in-review-2020-goals)" in the 2019 review.
 Some of it is around having more options, more freedom to choose what I work on, others reasons center around my family.
 I've talked to Cassie about all of that so we have a North Star to guide us.

 In order to get there these habits and systems are helping me become the type of person I want to be so  goals don't matter as much anymore.
 The important thing to reflect on and track will be _how well did the systems work?
 What improvements did I make?
 Is there anything that I felt wasn't contributing to who I want to become?
 Are they effective?_ Tweaking and improving the systems will inevitably lead to better and better results.
 That's the idea, anyway.

 Have a healthy, safe, and fulfilling 2021!
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU0OTI3NzIzOCwtNDkwNTM0MTkxLDExMj
+eyJoaXN0b3J5IjpbLTExODMwMTIwOTEsLTQ5MDUzNDE5MSwxMT
-k5ODU0MzQsNjUyNzQwODAzLDkyOTg3OTE2MCwtMTY2NTI5MDA2
+I5OTg1NDM0LDY1Mjc0MDgwMyw5Mjk4NzkxNjAsLTE2NjUyOTAw
-N119
+NjddfQ==
 -->